 Stir the slurry into the hot fat then stir in the broth.
 Bring to a boil.
 Once it starts boiling, the gravy should thicken up.

-Homemade Pan Gravy With Drippings
+Gravy From Drippings

 Ingredients